The Enchiridion in Plain English

 The Enchiridion is a short manual written by the ancient Greek Stoic philosopher Epictetus.
 Even though it was written almost 19 centuries ago, the wisdom in it is still as relevant today as ever.

 I’ve decided to rewrite the Enchiridion into plain English.
 I don’t speak Ancient Greek, so this isn’t a translation.
-Instead, it’s a paraphrasing of other translations: a necessarily interpretive process, based on my own experiences and thoughts, and informed by other sources.
+Instead, it’s a paraphrasing of other translations: i I read through both the Elizabeth Carter and George Long translations when writing this document. a necessarily interpretive process, i And this is hardly the first stage of interpretation the Enchiridion has been through.
+First, the other Stoics informed the opinions of Epictitus, who taught a class to Flavius Arranius, who compiled his lecture notes into a summary, which was then translated by one of several translators into English. based on my own experiences and thoughts, and informed by other sources.
 (Though some parts I like how they are, so they won’t change much.)

 The original was written by someone much older and much wiser than me, but I hope that what I lack in sagacity I make up for in being a denizen of the 21st-century: the way I say things — in plain English — might be easier for you to interpret.